shams-nahid/My-Daily-AWS-Study/public/Serverless/02 DynamoDB/05 DynamoDB Performance.md

 `Caching with DAX` is expensive and `Distribute Read And Write Operations Evenly Across the Table` needs to refactor the whole application.

 In this case, the easiest and quickest solution is `Increase Read and Write Capacity of Table` and `Implement Error Retries and Exponential Back-off`.

+### Transactions

+DynamoDB provide all-or-nothing types operation with `TransactWriteItems` and `TransactGetItems`.

+With `TransactWriteItems`, we can do a batch of 25 items within same account, region and multiple tables.
+We can perform the followings,

+1. `Put`
+2. `Update`
+3. `Delete`
+4. `ConditionCheck`